vhurna/azure_task_18_configure_load_balancing/README.md

-# Work with DNS
+# Configure load balancing

-One of your application's first clients is a company called `ornottodo`.
-They want to deploy your to-do app into their internal network (which is currently in Azure).
-The challenge here is that `ornottodo` folks want to have it available by domain name rather than internal IP.
+Another `ornottodo`'s concern is the reliability of our TODO web app.
+To address it - you updated the script to deploy 2 web servers instead of 1, but now you have somehow balance traffic between them...

-In this task, you will have to learn how to work with DNS in Azure.
+In this task, you will setup Azure Load Balancer to distribute traffic between 2 VMs.

 ## Prerequisites